 GS395: Peer Tutoring Practicum

 Building on GS 300: Theory and Practice of Peer Tutoring, the practicum serves as a structured apprenticeship through which tutors can apply their theoretical knowledge to practical situations.
-The course includes collaborating with experienced tutors, practicing tutoring, and reviewing videotaped practice sessions.
-The course also requires a reflection journal and a theory-into-practice project.
+The course includes collaboration with experienced tutors, practice tutoring, and review of videotaped practice sessions.
+The course also requires a reflective journal and a critical essay examining ways in which writing center theory bears on practice.
 This course is mandatory for students who wish to become Writing Center consultants. ½ unit; Pass/Fail only; GS 300 or COI; Instructor: Tracy Santa.